Edgar-Donk/frothy-brew/docs/treeview/header_column_widths.rst

     tree.column(col,width=font.nametofont('TkHeadingFont').measure(col.title()) + 10,
                 stretch=False)

-The appearances of the ide and Idle displays now look similar, but notice that the measurements are different, the ide had 91 for ``Colours`` while Idle had 41.
+The appearances of the IDE and Idle displays now look similar, but notice that the measurements are different, the IDE had 91 for ``Colours`` while Idle had 41.
 This bodes well.
-The ide is accurate, so continue to work with this.
+The IDE is accurate, so continue to work with this.

 .. figure:: ../figures/tree_gui_tkdefaultfont.webp